DSPToolkit/webapp/README.md

 ## Spectral Estimation

-The application supports periodogram estimation.
-Users can:
+For spectrum estimation, the user can:

 - upload a signal from a file, or
 - write expressions to generate signals directly.

+The application can then estimates the spectrum by estimating the periodogram or its Welch estimate.

 ## Getting Started